 - mutual respect

-- tolerance of those with different faiths and beliefs in order for them to become fair, tolerant and confident adults in a forever challenging world.
+- of those with different faiths and beliefs in order for them to become fair, tolerant and confident adults in a forever challenging world.

 At Fitzwilliam we teach PSHE, drawing on and sharing good practice.
 However, this must reflect the needs of our pupils.
 We expect teachers to use a PSHE programme to equip pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions.
 We believe that the purpose of PSHE education is to build, where appropriate, on the statutory content already outlined in the national curriculum, the basic school curriculum and in statutory guidance on: ie, drug education, financial education, citizenship, personal safety, sex and relationship education (SRE) and the importance of physical activity and diet for a healthy lifestyle.